network-analytics/draft-daisy-kafka-yang-integration/draft-daisy-kafka-yang-integration-01.md

 ## YANG push subscription

 The YANG push subscription process for a network node needs to be extended with the YANG version.
-During the subscription process the subscription id is obtained for each xpath and version and all stored in a mapping file for use at the YANG push receiver when YANG xpath and version is not present in the YANG push notification header yet.
+During the subscription process the subscription id is obtained for each XPath and version and all stored in a mapping file for use at the YANG push receiver when YANG XPath and version is not present in the YANG push notification header yet.

 ## YANG Times Series Data Base Ingestion

 The schema from the schema registry is being used to define the times series database schema and the ingestion rule for the operational metrics.
 The time when the message was being produced by the YANG publisher can be optionally obtained by the <eventTime> as defined in section 4 of [RFC5277].
-The subscription id and in the future also the x-path and version can be obtained from the YANG push schema specified in section 3.7 and figure 9 under section 4.1 of [RFC8641].
+The subscription id and in the future also the observation domain id, the XPath and the version can be obtained from the YANG push schema specified in section 3.7 and figure 9 under section 4.1 of [RFC8641].

 ### Normative References